rhythnic/maneuver/README.md

 <a href="http://rhythnic.github.io/maneuver-docs/">Docs are here.</a>

+### Release 0.0.11
+In the offcanvas mixin, some terminology changed.
+Push used to be the minimum screen width at which the content width shrinks when the menu is open.
+Now, 'share', refers to that width.
+Push is now a boolean parameter for choosing to push the content instead of overlapping it.
+Push only applies when show or share aren't in effect.

 ### Contributing
 Please contribute by forking the repository, adding your mixin, and doing a pull request.
 If the main contributers think it should be part of the package then also do the mocha tests and we'll merge your pull request.